Boreas618/boreas618.github.io/os-notes/io.md

 PCI started life out as a bus.
 But a parallel bus has many limitations:

-* Multiplexing address/data for many requests
+* Multiplexing address/data for many requests.

-* Slowest devices must be able to tell what’s happening (e.g., for arbitration)
+* Slowest devices must be able to tell what’s happening (e.g., for arbitration).
-* **Bus speed is set to that of the slowest device**
+* **Bus speed is set to that of the slowest device**.

 PCI Express "Bus" is no longer a parallel bus.
 It's really a **collection of fast serial channels** or “lanes”.
 Devices can use as many as they need to achieve a desired bandwidth.
 Slow devices don’t have to share with fast ones.